h1rdr3v2/h1rdr3v2/README.md

     <br><br>
     I work as a Mobile :iphone: and Web :globe_with_meridians: developer!
     <br><br>
-    I believe in a world where Milkshakes can solve any and all problems :grin:
-    <br><br>
     Well i'm just a student , i literally do not have any software related education but planning on getting one. i learnt everything from(<i>Sololearn,php.net,w3schools,Udemy</i>)
     <br><br>
     i code <b>PHP</b> where insufficient i use <b>PYTHON AND JS</b>